The Election Fraud Quiz

 14) In the 1988-2008 presidential state elections, the Democrats won the average recorded vote by 48-46%.
 They won the average unadjusted state and national exit polls by

 15) The majority of late undecided voters almost always break for the challenger.
-Bush had a 48% approval rating in 2004.
-The final 2004 national pre-election polls indicated a 47% tie with 5% undecided.
+On Election Day 2004, Bush had a 48% approval rating.
+Final 2004 pre-election polls indicated a 47% tie with 5% undecided.
 Since Kerry was the challenger, what was the most likely projection?

 a) Kerry by 52-47%, b) Kerry by 51-48%, c) too close to call

-16) In order to match the 2004 recorded vote, the adjusted National Exit Poll indicated that there were 6 million more returning Bush 2000 voters than were alive.
+16) In order to match the 2004 recorded vote, the adjusted National Exit Poll indicated approximately 6 million more returning Bush 2000 voters than were alive.
 This indicates that

 a) something is wrong with the poll